guidooooo/100daysOfCode/README.md

 ## 1 - Time Calculator

-### Write a function named add_time that takes in two required parameters and one optional parameter:
+### Write a function named "add_time" that can add a duration to a start time and return the result.